wpd6132452.png

 W H Harling made this pattern of beam compass, which they called the “Roller Pattern Portable Beam Compass” and it is possible that they made this set.

 For drawing very large arcs and circles trammels were sold in sets for attaching to a wooden lath.
 These are known as the "Swiss Pattern" and it can be seen that the position of the insert in one can be finely adjusted by a screw.
-These are of English manufacture and early to mid twentieth century, possibly by J J Threadwell.
+These are early to mid-twentieth century, by J J Threadwell, although unsigned.

-These beam compass fittings by Norton & Gregory are of the cheaper pattern, one clamped to the beam, and the other adjusted by a wheel and spring arrangement.
+These beam compass fittings by Norton & Gregory are of the cheaper pattern, one clamped to the beam, and the other adjusted by a roller and spring arrangement.

 A fine, brass beam compass by Gebruder Wichmann of Berlin, No.1070.
 The two section,septagonal beam is 43.5 inches long.
 It dates from about 1910.
 There is a screw for fine setting of the left hand trammel at the end of the beam.